microsoft/sfs-client/API.md

 All API calls are thread-safe.

 If a logging callback is set in a multi-threaded environment, and the same `SFSClient()` is reused across different threads, the same callback will be called by all usages of the class.
 So, make sure the callback itself is also thread-safe.

+## Content types

+A few data types are provided which abstract contents that can be sent by the SFS Service, such as `Content`, `ContentId`, `File`, `DeliveryOptimizationData`.
+These data types provide `noexcept` methods to interact with member data.